 You paid via a credit card

 Contact your provider to organise a chargeback (this effectively reverses the credit card charge, and is similar to a refund).
-Act quickly; many credit card providers have short deadlines (for example, 60 days) for lodging a chargeback request.
-Chargebacks can take up to one year to be finalised.
+For more information, view our Chargeback page.

 Note: the chargeback is a process with your credit card provider, separate from any other dispute resolution service such as those with eBay or PayPal.